Behaviour Support Policy

 - Requests or instructions which the pupils finds difficult to understand

 Physical restraint and intervention

-Physical restraints must be seen as the final part of the sequence of de-escalation strategies
+Physical restraints must be seen as the last resort in de-escalation strategies

-Pupils should be restrained only in order to
+Pupils may need to be restrained only in order to

 - Prevent them hurting themselves